johnny-b-goode/traveller/doc/rule_change-computers.md

 ### Ramifications

-Ramifications of these changes are far reaching.
+Ramifications of these changes are far reaching, particularly for ships.
+For the sake of simplicity, referees and players can simply treat all ships as having Core/100/fib.

 ## Justification